fonttools/fontbakery/docs/developer-notes.md

 ## Updating the distribution package

-Releases to PyPI are performed by tagging a commit and then running the following commands (with the proper version number and date):
+Releases to PyPI are performed by running the following commands (with the proper version number and date):

 ```sh
 # cleanup